Chart Color Schemes

 Development

-Warradale has recorded approximately 180 residential properties granted approval annually over the past five financial years, totalling 901 homes.
-As of FY26, 64 approvals have been recorded.
-On average, 1.7 people per year moved to the area for each dwelling built between FY21 and FY25.
-The supply and demand appear balanced, with new homes constructed at an average value of $233,000.
+Warradale has recorded approximately 180 residential properties granted approval per year over the past five financial years, totalling 901 homes.
+As of FY26, 92 approvals have been recorded.
+On average, 1.7 people moved to the area annually for each dwelling built between FY21 and FY25.
+This indicates balanced supply and demand, with stable market conditions.

-By 2041, Warradale is expected to grow by 3,880 residents.
-At current development rates, new housing supply should meet demand comfortably, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+With around 89 people per approval, Warradale reflects a developing area.
+According to the latest AreaSearch quarterly estimate, Warradale is expected to grow by 3,880 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development